 By 1964 saxophonist John Coltrane was one of the leading figures in jazz music.
-Mainly, thanks to his release of Giant Steps in 1960.
+Mainly thanks to his release of Giant Steps in 1960.
 Officially, he recorded and released two albums that year: the often-overlooked album Crescent, and the well-known masterpiece A Love Supreme.
-With the recent release of his recording Blue World, we can add a third “album” to the list.
+With the recent release of his recording Blue World, we can add a third album to the list.

+Blue World, recorded in the Rudy Van Gelder Studio on June 24 (1964,) is a composition for the movie: Le Chat Dans Le Sac (Gilles Groulx, 1964.)
+The soundtrack was fully composed by John Coltrane.
+For the recording, he invited his classic 1960s quartet.
 The album features two alternate takes on the song “Naima“, a ballad he composed for his wife Juanita Naima Grubbs (married 1955-66.)
-Also notable are the three takes on his composition “Village Blues“, a song that was originally released on the studio album Coltrane Jazz with Steve Davis on the bass.
+Also notable are the three takes on his composition “Village Blues,“ a song that was originally released on the studio album Coltrane Jazz with Steve Davis on the bass.
 The Blue World recordings would feature Jimmy Garrison who replaced Steve Davis in 1961.

 Another lost John Coltrane recording which recently got discovered is the album titled Both Directions at Once: The Lost Album.
 The album got recorded on March 6, 1963, in the Rudy Van Gelder Studio.
 The … Continue reading John Coltrane’s Both Directions at Once: The Lost Album

 World-renowned jazz pianist and composer Duke Ellington regularly partnered with other acclaimed jazz musicians during the early sixties.
 John Coltrane was no exception.
 In 1962, the pianist and the tenor saxophonist recorded the self-titled album … Continue reading Duke Ellington & John Coltrane: A Collaboration Between the Generations